Why It Matters

 Our Impact in 2015

-Displaced children received direct assistance from Cristosal and its partners, including humanitarian and legal assistance, and/or comprehensive case documentation.
+Children received assistance from Cristosal and its partners including legal assistance, and/or comprehensive case documentation.

 Documented cases of forced displacement in one year by Cristosal and partner organizations, 53% of which were women and girls fleeing violence.